m-wiesner/m-wiesner.github.io/_posts/2020-10-30-Variational-Bounds-on-Mutual-Information.markdown

 $$I\left(X; Y\right) \leq \mathbb{E}_{p\left(X\right)}\left[D_{KL}\left(p\left(Y|X\right) || q\left(Y\right)\right)\right]$$

 This term can be thought of as a regularizer.
+Overfitting is reduced by forcing overconfident predictions to be smoothed with the prior distribution.

 ## Lower Bound on Mutual Information